 Stage A Introductions of everyone present and clarification of the complaint lodged and conduct of the hearing.
 Panel Chair checks that everyone has a copy of this Format of Hearing on the table.
 Stage B Complainant presents summary of complaint highlighting points made in their written complaint and other documentation.
 No new evidence or complaints are to be raised.
 The presentation should be limited to 10 minutes as the panel will already have received all relevant written material.
 Panel questions the complainant to clarify the points they make.
-Stage C Headteacher/respondent presents the facts as s/he perceives them - highlighting points made in the written response and other documentation.
+Headteacher may not question the complainant directly.
+Stage C Headteacher/respondent presents the facts as they perceive them - highlighting points made in the written response and other documentation.
 This should be limited to 10 minutes as the panel will already have received all relevant written material.
 Panel questions Headteacher/respondent to clarify the points s/he has made.
-Stage D Witnesses are called as and when required and will be questioned by the panel (only).
+The complainant may not question the Heateacher directly.
+Stage D Witnesses are called as and when required and will be quest by the panel (only).
 Witnesses can only be called by the panel and not by the complainant or headteacher Stage E Complainant summarises their case highlighting evidence including anything that has emerged in the questioning.
 This should take no more than 5-10 minutes as all relevant evidence has already been presented Stage F Headteacher/respondent summarises the case for the school highlighting evidence.
 This should include the school's response and actions in relation to the complaint before the hearing and anything that has emerged in the questioning.
 Close Panel Chair thanks Parents and Headteacher for attending and gives an indication of when they can expect to hear the outcome.
 Parents and Headteacher leave the room together.
-Panel considers all the evidence and comes to its conclusion. - ants and Headteacher /school respondent are not invited to question any witnesses called.
+Panel considers all the evidence and comes to its conclusion. s and Headteacher /school respondents are not invited to question y witnesses called.